Italian Wedding Soup is loaded with meatballs, pasta and vegetables in every bite! A comforting, healthy soup recipe

 - Grated parmesan cheese for serving the soup

-- Preheat the oven to 375 degrees.
-Add all the ingredients for the meatballs to a bowl and mix together until blended.
+- Preheat the oven to 400 degrees.
+Add all the ingredients for the meatballs to a bowl and mix together until combined.

 - Form the meat mixture into meatballs a little smaller than golf ball size then place on a baking sheet covered in parchment paper.
-Bake the meatballs for 12 minutes then set aside.
+Bake the meatballs for 12 minutes, remove from the oven and set aside.

 - Add the oil to a large soup pot or dutch oven along with the onions and carrots.
 Cook for 6-7 minutes until softened.
 Add the garlic to the pot, cook for 30 seconds and then stir in the tomato paste.

 - Pour in the chicken broth into the pot and stir to combine withe the vegetables.
-Add the thyme, salt and pepper to taste.
-Bring the soup to a simmer and then add the fresh spinach to wilt into the soup.
+Add the thyme, salt and fresh black pepper to taste.
+Bring the soup to a simmer and then add the spinach, stirring to wilt into the soup.

 - Simmer the soup for 15 minutes over medium heat, covered.
-Remove the lid, stir and then add the meatballs and pasta to the soup, bring to a simmer and cook for 10 minutes uncovered.
-Stir the soup occasionally so that the pasta doesn’t stick together.
+Remove the lid, stir and then add the meatballs and pasta to the soup.
+Stir and bring the soup to a simmer.
+Cook for 10 minutes, covered, stirring every couple of minutes so that the pasta doesn’t stick to the pot.

 - Taste the soup for seasonings and garnish with grated parmesan cheese.

 - Category: Dinner